Shounak-Ghosh/Adversarial_Examples_Results_Reproduction/README.md

       $ pip install cleverhans==2.1.0
       $ pip install keras==2.2.0

 If working directly from python scripts you are done.
-But I like to work here in Jupyter Notebook so will have to install Jupyter in a virtual environment
+But I like to work here in Jupyter Notebook so will have to install Jupyter in a virtual environment.

-      `$ pip install jupyter notebook`
+      $ pip install jupyter notebook

 Now Install a kernel so that the version of dependencies that we installed above are used by jupyter

       $ ipython kernel install --user --name=.venv

 Run Jupyter.
 Be sure to check the presence of .venv in 'New' at the top right

       $ jupyter notebook

 ### Getting the files from the results of Deep Learning Based Classifier